 Different Business Analyst Profiles

-- Enterprise Analyst – Identify requirements to process and define solutions using business transformation capabilities.
+- Enterprise Analyst: Identifies requirements to process and define solutions using business transformation capabilities

-- Business Consultant – Analyze various business processes and provide management consulting to increase the efficiency of the organization.
+- Business Consultant: Analyzes various business processes and provides management consulting to increase the efficiency of the organization

-- Marketing Specialist – Handle the activities underlying the entire marketing domain and take up projects in sales marketing, product marketing, and corporate communications.
+- Marketing Specialist: Handles the activities underlying the entire marketing domain and takes up projects in sales marketing, product marketing, and corporate communications

-- Product Manager – Analyze various aspects of a particular product.
+- Product Manager: Analyzes various aspects of a particular product

-- Requirements Manager – Accountable for the improvement of complex systems to meet the requirements of a project or product.
+- Requirements Manager: Is accountable for the improvement of complex systems to meet the requirements of a project or product

-Business Analysts are required in every sector as they play vital roles in the development of the organization.
-And since their roles and responsibilities vary with the positions, so do the salaries.
-To know more about the trends in the earnings of a Business Analyst check our blog on Business Analyst Salary in India.
+Business analysts are required in every sector as they play a vital role in organizational development.
+Since the roles and responsibilities of business analysts vary greatly with different positions, so do their salaries.
+To know more about business analyst salary trends, check out our blog on Business Analyst Salary in India.

 Business Analyst Qualifications

-To achieve the prospect of becoming a business analyst one must have a Bachelor’s degree.
-Perhaps, a Bachelor’s degree in business administration would be preferable.
-If not, one can take up courses and certifications from well-recognized universities to become a professional.
-However, a Master’s degree in data science, statistics, information management, business analytics would be advantageous for more advanced roles.
+To achieve the prospect of becoming a business analyst one must have a bachelor’s degree; a bachelor’s degree in business administration would be preferable.
+If not, one can take up courses and certifications from well-recognized universities to become a business analyst.
+However, a master’s degree in data science, statistics, information management, or business analytics would be advantageous for more advanced roles.

-Any professional needs to have the following skills to become a worthwhile business analyst.
+The following skills are needed to become a worthwhile business analyst:

 - Exceptional analytical thinking and problem-solving ability